-Maternal-child (L&D, PP, NSY or NIC), Pediatrics (PICU, PER or CCC) and medication administration rotations have limited clinical availability.
+Maternal-child (L&D, PP, NSY or NICU) and medication administration rotations have limited clinical availability.
 Should there not be sufficient time or space in order to repeat this full clinical experience, the student will fail the clinical course.
 Absences in the medication administration rotation must be made up and the rotation will be extended as the clinical schedule allows.
-The student in a medication administration rotation making up absences loses an external clinical experience.
+The student in a medication administration rotation making up absences may lose an external clinical experience.